 The global pandemic related to the novel coronavirus (COVID-19) has resulted in significant economic disruption.
 The pandemic and associated actions and measures implemented by governments around the world to slow the spread of COVID-19 have altered macroeconomic conditions and created recession-like environments around the world.
 These dynamics have had an adverse impact on the Company's financial and operating results.
-Mandated orders to "shelter-in-place" and other social distancing measures have directly and indirectly affected sales and supply chain activities during the first quarter and are likely to continue to impact the magnitude and timing of orders by retailers, resellers, distributors and consumers over the coming quarters.
-The Company expects to continue to be impacted as the situation remains dynamic and subject to rapid and possibly material changes.
+At the same time, mandated orders to "shelter-in-place" and other social distancing measures have directly and indirectly affected sales and supply chain activities.

+The Company observed increased demand during the second quarter of 2020 as maintaining a clean home has taken on greater prominence during the pandemic with sell-through momentum building globally over the past several months.
+However, the Company expects to continue to be impacted as the situation remains dynamic and subject to rapid and possibly material changes.
 Additional impacts may arise of which the Company is not currently aware.
-The nature and extent of such impacts will depend on future developments, which are highly uncertain.
+The nature and extent of such impacts will depend on future developments, which are still highly uncertain.
+The Company will continue to actively monitor the situation and may take further actions that alter the business operations as may be required by federal, state, local or foreign authorities, or that the Company determines are in the best interests of its employees, customers, and stockholders.

 In light of the COVID-19 pandemic, the Company evaluated its assets for impairment, including strategic investments, goodwill and long-lived assets.
-The Company considered the current and expected future economic and market conditions and determined that no impairment existed as of March 28, 2020.
+The Company considered the current and expected future economic and market conditions and determined that no impairment existed as of June 27, 2020.
 However, the Company is unable to predict how long the pandemic will persist or the timing and speed of any economic recovery that may follow.
 Any measures that prolong shelter-in-place or restrict business activities are highly likely to be harmful to the consumer product retail industry in general, and consequently, to the Company's business.